AggarwalAnjali/Data-Science-projects/README.md

 Please check few of my project related with data science/data analysis.
-I used differnt python library such as numpy and pandas for getting data from url, csv,  matplotlib, seaborn libraries for data vizulization and scikit-learn, statmodels for machine learning algorithms.
+For these projects I used python library such as numpy and pandas for getting data from url, csv,  matplotlib, seaborn libraries for data vizulization and scikit-learn, statmodels for machine learning algorithms.

 Anjali Aggarwal M01 DFD file is the data flow chart which shows a personalized diet plan for cancer patients.